Preventing Self- and Group-Deception

 Self-Deception Prevention: Keep A Lie Journal

-One of the best ways to curb self-deception—the lies we tell ourselves—is to keep a daily journal.
+One of the best ways to curb self-deception—the lies we tell ourselves—is to keep a daily journal, and to include a record of your white lies in it.
 It’s more psychologically difficult to be dishonest with yourself about what’s happening in your life and work when you write it down on paper.
 That doesn’t mean you can’t lie to your journal, but a journal is a good place to unwind your own B.S.